Tap…tap…tap

 Departing Soon.

-The room vibrated softly at first…then more…and more again.
-The floor trembled under their feet, the walls humming hard enough to make her body feel weird.
+The floor trembled under their feet, the walls humming hard enough to make her body feel strange.
 Ikade rolled straight off the couch, panic stamped across her face.

 "Hee?!"

-Ikade's voice slurred into one long, frantic sound, calling out to her with her desperation barely hidden.
+Ikade's voice blurred into one long, frantic sound, calling out to her with barely hidden desperation.

 "Let go!
 Damn pervert, let go!"

-A stray kick caught Sierra in the stomach, and another was hard enough to make her lose balance.
+A stray kick caught Sienna in the stomach, and another landed hard enough to throw off her balance.

-She hit the ground with a silent grunt, her bottom taking most of the impact.
-Ikade tumbled free, spinning around with an expression that of a little boss.
+She hit the ground with a silent grunt, her ass taking most of the impact.
+Ikade tumbled free, spinning around with the expression of a tiny boss.

 "Uff!"

-Sierra tried to scoot away but couldn't get far.
-Ikade raised both hands as if to pin her—and promptly straddled her.
-Sierra intercepted the dainty hands mid-pounce and a quick tug of war erupted between them.
-Ikade huffed and puffed, pushing with all her might but she barely managed to move Sierra's hands an inch.
+Sienna caught the dainty hands mid-pounce, and a quick tug-of-war broke out between them.
+Ikade huffed and puffed, pushing with all her might, but she barely managed to move Sienna's hands an inch.

-Sierra intertwined their fingers and rubbed the back of Ikade's hand.
-For a moment she let Ikade think she was winning—only to shove her back with a swift push.
+Sienna laced their fingers together and rubbed the back of Ikade's hand.
+For a moment, she let Ikade think she was winning.

-Ikade's ears turned several shades redder, her hair moving everywhere before she backed up a little and turning to her side.
+Ikade's ears turned several shades redder, her hair flying everywhere before she backed up a little and turned to the side.

 Her voice squealed at the end, her eyes darting around the room.
-She barely got the words out before yelping again—Sierra already blowing her fluffy ears above.
+She barely got the words out before yelping again at the feel of someone blowing on her fluffy ears.

-They kept fooling around for nearly twenty minutes before finally ending up back in the living room, their surroundings no longer shaking or rattling off.
+They kept fooling around for nearly twenty minutes before finally ending up back in the living room, their surroundings no longer shaking or rattling around them.

-The blast door that was the window to the outside groaned, the two looked up at it, watching it unfold like a blind.
+The blast door covering the outside window groaned.
+Both of them looked up at it, watching it unfold like a blind.

-They stood up, brushing the dust from each other's clothes with quick pats.
+They stood and brushed the dust from each other's clothes with quick little pats.

-Sierra caught Ikade's expectant look and nudged her gently from behind, guiding her closer to the window.
-She stepped in beside her and held her dainty hand.
+Sienna caught Ikade's expectant look and nudged her gently from behind, guiding her closer to the window.
+Then she stepped in beside her and took her hand.

 Their eyes adjusted to the glare spilling in, but—